-Find out more about our BPS accredited Psychology degrees and HCPC accredited Speech and Language Therapy degree.
+Find out about our undergraduate MSci Speech and Language Therapy programme

 The international research standing of the School is based on a world class contribution to psychology and neuroscience in a number of areas, with the bridge between neuroscience and clinical disorders being a common theme to much of our work.
 The School also houses the Charlie Waller Institute and the Centre for Integrative Neuroscience and Neurodynamics.

 We attract outstanding students and academics from across the globe, including a dynamic community of over 150 masters and 70 PhD students.
 As well as career focused training, access to dedicated research and computing facilities, all of our students directly benefit from studying under our world renowned academic staff.
 Finally, we are proud to hold the prestigious Athena Swan Bronze award, which recognises our on-going commitment to supporting the careers of women in science.